kathamer/DebianKindle/README.md

 `cd ../..` and then `./RunDebian.sh --root` on your Kindle.
 You are now root on your Kindle!

 Then, hit `CTRL-D` on your Kindle until you see `[US]$` or `[US]#` you are now back in your Kindle's terminal.
-Type `./RunBeforeDebian.sh` on your Kindle to setup mountpoints and install the `debian command/.
+Type `./RunBeforeDebian.sh` on your Kindle to setup mountpoints and install the `debian` command.
 Now, you should be able to type `debian` in the Kindle's terminal to access Debian.
 If you need root access (to install sudo, add users, etc) type `debian --root` to start Debian as root.